Annuitize

 Ameriks, Veres, and Warshawasky (2001) have shown the benefits of annuitizing in a model, but one that differs significantly from the one developed at this site.
 Davidoff, Brown, and Diamond (2005) have provided very strong theoretical evidence as to why retirees in good health should annuitize a significant portion of their investable funds.
 They contrast this evidence with the very small portion of retirees who actually do voluntarily annuitize.
 Perhaps, however, they underestimate the reluctance of retirees to part with funds that they intuitively feel may be needed to deal with future problems whose size and nature are as yet unknown, and if not needed for that purpose will add to their bequests.

 Whether to annuitize depends on whether doing so increases the Best Initial Disbursement (BID) by more than enough to compensate for the reduction in portfolio value.
 Two cases are considered here in which half of the initial investible funds are annuitized.
-In one, the returns on the portfolio are those in the pre 2008 illustration, and the payout for the annuity is one that could have been purchased in the first half of 2007.
-In the other, the returns on the portfolio are the assumed lower returns in Model for testing sensitivity, and the payout for the annuity is one that could have been purchased in the fall of 2022.
+In one, the returns on the portfolio are the assumptions given in Model called the Pre 2008 Returns, and the payout for the annuity is one that could have been purchased in the first half of 2007.
+In the other, the returns on the portfolio are the assumptions given in Model called the Lower Returns, and the payout for the annuity is one that could have been purchased in the fall of 2022.
 In either case, inflation is simulated by a simple recursive random process in which inflation in the long run is expected to be 3.0%.
 Prior inflation for the annuity purchased in the fall of 2022, however, is assumed to be higher than in 2007.
 In either case, it turns out that annuitizing half of the funds increases the Best Initial Disbursement (BID) by about half a percentage point of initial portfolio value.
 A decision must be made as to whether that increase is worth the reduction in portfolio value due to the annuitizing shown by the simulations.

 Modifications